SAP/ui5-webcomponents/docs/2-advanced/09-accessibility.md

 #### Contrast

-To switch to a high contrast theme when the OS does, you can use [prefers-color-scheme](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/prefers-color-scheme), [forced-colors](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/forced-colors) CSS Media features (detecting Windows High Contrast mode) and  [prefers-contrast](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/prefers-contrast) (detecting MacOS contrast preferences), as shown below:
+To switch to a high contrast theme when the OS does, you can use [prefers-color-scheme](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/prefers-color-scheme), [forced-colors](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/forced-colors) CSS Media features (detecting Windows High Contrast mode) and  [prefers-contrast](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/prefers-contrast) (detecting MacOS contrast preferences), as shown in the next example:

 Check `prefers-color-scheme` for `dark` or `light`,  `forced-colors` for `active` and `prefers-contrast` for `more`, and apply one of the available high contrast themes (Horizon High Contrast White or Horizon High Contrast Black)